Bangladesh

 Bangladesh, the emerald of South Asia, is one of the world’s most intriguing and beautiful countries.
 It is a world of friendly people, rich cultures, vibrant festivals, ancient traditions, bustling streets and industries that are toiled by hand in the same way they have been for centuries

 Imagine a world of colourful women sitting in the middle of a million chillies, sorting them by hand.
 A world where local fishermen head to sea in moon shaped boats or catch fish using ‘pet’ otters.
-A world where children play in between gargantuan lines of tie dyed cloth, huge stores of betel nuts and among thousands of drying fish.
+A world where children play in between gargantuan lines of tie dyed cloth, huge rice drying courtyards and among thousands of drying fish.

 This is Bangladesh, one of the world’s most fascinating street and people photography destinations.

-We have teamed up with one of the leading photography guides in the country, Yousef Tushar, whose work is internationally acclaimed.
-Joining him is Wild Images leader Inger Vandyke whose humanitarian photography has been showcased globally.
-Between them this tour will be a joyous experience filled with laughter, light and colour.
-With Inger’s creative attention to detail and Yousuf’s superior knowledge of our shooting locations, you will learn from both photographers in a some of Bangladesh’s most fascinating locations including the famous ship breakers, brick makers, otter fishermen, stone miners and chilli harvesters in this must see destination.
-This is a tour suited to all photographers, from beginners to professionals, who truly want to capture the soul and beauty of Bangladesh through a series of spontaneous and laid back situations combined with carefully curated, private photo shoots.
+Led by one of the leading photography guides in the country, Yousuf Tushar, whose work is internationally acclaimed, you will learn from him in some of Bangladesh’s most fascinating locations including the famous ship breakers, brick makers, otter fishermen, stone miners and chilli harvesters in this must see destination.
+This is a tour suited to all photographers and drone pilots, from beginners to professionals, who truly want to capture the soul and beauty of Bangladesh through a series of spontaneous and laid back situations combined with carefully curated, private photo shoots.

 The Ship Breakers